 For anyone who has suffered from migraines, they know that they are not just really bad headaches.
 They are much more complex.
 In fact, they are a neurological condition consisting of multiple sets of symptoms.
 Oftentimes, migraine episodes are debilitating and force the one suffering from them to step back from their daily activities and lie down until the symptoms cease.
+In some cases, they even result in visits to a chiropractor for headache and migraine in Ames.
 Here are a few of the most common migraine symptoms:

 - Recurring throbbing head pain that is quite severe